InfiniteCoder01/orco/orco/README.md

 # OrCo
 OrCo is the base crate for OrCo compiler toolchain.
-It contains OrCo IR (formly OrCo language) and tools to work with it.
-It's used in parser and backend crates as a glue.
+It contains a set of traits for interfacing between frontends and other parts of the ecosystem